CAProgramming/Learn-a-Little-Lisp/lesson_3.md

 8. Print an object
 9. Manipulate code as data: metaprogramming

-- Let's celebrate by writing a factorial function.
+- Let's celebrate by writing `map`, `filter`, and `reduce`.

 - That's all you really need for a progamming language!
-No more than 70 lines of Python.
+All in under 100 lines of Python.
 - I hope that you took something good away from this series of Lisp lessons.
 Farewell, fellow Lispers!